CivicActions/agile-california/documentation/usds-checklist.md

 8. The appropriate privacy, civil liberties, and/or legal advisor for the department or agency is a partner

 #### Actions
-1. Yes -- though our "high-traffic" credentials might not be at a Google or Facebook level, we do have experience scaling complex, interactive digital services for hudreds of thousands of users.
+1. Yes - though our "high-traffic" credentials might not be at a Google or Facebook level, we do have experience scaling complex, interactive, personalized digital services for hundreds of thousands of users.
-2. Yes
+2. Yes - all of our developers have web/mobile application development experience.
-3. Yes
+3. Yes - all projects our team work on include a level of automated testing.
-4. Yes
+4. Yes - we automate all testing and deployment tasks and configure the tasks to provide immediate feedback for the team.
-5. Yes
+5. Yes - we have security and compliance experts on staff (although did not undertake a security and compliance process for this prototype).
 6. N/A
 7. N/A
 8. N/A

 <a name="Play8"></a>
 ## Play 8
 ### Choose a modern technology stack

 The technology decisions we make need to enable development teams to work efficiently and enable services to scale easily and cost-effectively.
 Our choices for hosting infrastructure, databases, software frameworks, programming languages and the rest of the technology stack should seek to avoid vendor lock-in and match what successful modern consumer and enterprise software companies would choose today.
 In particular, digital services teams should consider using open source, cloud-based, and commodity solutions across the technology stack, because of their widespread adoption and support by successful consumer and enterprise technology companies in the private sector.